Decoding The TSA’s Liquid Travel Rules

 Tips For Traveling with Liquids

 If you’re heading to the airport and want to avoid the hassle, consider placing as many liquids as possible in your checked suitcase.
 Make them safe by closing them tightly and packing them within tightly sealed zip-top bags, because changes in altitude make leaks more likely.
 Only bring those liquids in your carry on that you absolutely must have.
 If you aren’t planning to check any baggage, then just plan to pick up full-size bottles of your supplies once you arrive at your destination.

-If you have an item that you need that does not come in a 3.4 ounce or smaller container, or if you do not want to spend the higher price for a travel-sized container, you can purchase travel-size liquid containers at your favorite store.
+If you have an item that you need that does not come in a 3.4 ounce or smaller container, such as condoms, or if you do not want to spend the higher price for a travel-sized container, you can purchase travel-size liquid containers at your favorite store.
 Simply fill it with the item and place the smaller container in your 3-1-1 bag.
 These containers are already measured to fit within the 3-1-1 guidelines.

 Finally, don’t be afraid to ask before you go.
 You can download the MyTSA app and search frequently asked questions.
 Chances are there has been a traveler before you with the same question you have, and you can get the answer before you go.
 If you cannot find the answer, use the app to contact TSA customer service.
 Remember, the TSA wants you to get through security quickly too, so they are more than happy to answer your questions before you leave.